elmtree-askmo/cloudcannon-app/content/learn/chemistry/what-are-the-physical-properties-of-matter-and-how-are-mass-and-volume-related-to-them.md

 ---
 _schema: default
-id: 161715
+id: 161874
 date: 2025-01-24
-title: >-
-    What are the physical properties of matter, and how are mass and volume related to them?
+title: What are the physical properties of matter, and how are mass and volume related to them?
-article_title: >-
-    What are the physical properties of matter, and how are mass and volume related to them?
+article_title: What are the physical properties of matter, and how are mass and volume related to them?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    This content discusses the physical properties of matter, including characteristics like color, state, melting point, boiling point, and density.
-It explains the relationship between mass and volume and how they contribute to the understanding of density.
+    This content explains the physical properties of matter, including color, state, melting point, boiling point, and density, and discusses the relationship between mass, volume, and density.
   page_keywords: >-
-    physical properties, matter, mass, volume, density, color, state of matter, melting point, boiling point, characteristics, chemical identity
+    physical properties, matter, color, state of matter, melting point, boiling point, density, mass, volume, relationship between mass and volume, density formula, characteristics of substances, chemical identity, solid, liquid, gas
 author: QuickTakes
 question: >-
     What are the physical properties of matter, and how are mass and volume related to them?